Baked Ziti Recipe is loaded with tender ziti, a rich beef and tomato sauce, and layers of cheese baked until hot and bubbly.

 Instructions

-• Add about 2 and 1/2 cups of meat sauce into the pot with the cooked ziti.
-Stir to coat.
+• Add 2-1/2 cups meat sauce to the cooked pasta and stir to evenly coat.

-• Layer half the sauced pasta into prepared baking dish.
-Dollop with mascarpone and gently spread (it’s okay if it doesn’t spread smoothly).
-Add 1/2 cup mozzarella and 1/2 cup Parmesan.
-Add 2 cups of meat sauce and the remaining sauced ziti.
-Then top with another 1/2 cup mozzarella, 1/2 cup Parmesan, and remaining meat sauce.
+• Spread half of the sauced pasta into the prepared baking dish.
+Dollop mascarpone evenly over the top.
+Sprinkle with 1/2 cup mozzarella and 1/2 cup Parmesan.
+Spoon 2 cups meat sauce over the cheese layer.
+Add the remaining pasta, then top with another 1/2 cup mozzarella, 1/2 cup Parmesan, and the remaining meat sauce.

-• Cover with foil and bake 10 minutes.
-Uncover and top with remaining 1/2 cup mozzarella.
-Bake 10–15 more minutes until cheese is melted and edges are bubbling.
-Let stand at room temperature 5–10 minutes.
+• Cover tightly with foil and bake for 10 minutes.
+Remove foil, sprinkle remaining 1/2 cup mozzarella on top, and bake another 10 to 15 minutes or until cheese is melted and edges are bubbling.

 Final step!
 Please let us know how it was by leaving a review.